dorissun/popular-tracks/docs/README.md

 ## Installation

-make sure docker and docker-compose are installed
+Make sure docker and docker-compose are installed.

 ## To run